chalet-org/chalet/README.md

 **Visual Studio**

 1. Run `./fetch_externals.sh` from Git Bash.
-This will get Chalet dependencies
+This will get external dependencies
 2. Make sure CMake is accessible from Path (add to System Environment Variables)
 3. Start "x64 Native Tools Command Prompt for VS 20XX"
 4. Run `.\build_all.bat` from the project root